lotusnprod/lotus-manuscript/manuscript.md

 ### Evolution of Electronic Natural Products Resources

-Natural Products (NP) research is a transdisciplinary field with wide-ranging interests, from fundamental structural aspects of naturally-occurring molecular entities to their effects on living organisms, and extending to the study of chemically-mediated interactions within entire ecosystems.
+Natural Products (NP) research is a transdisciplinary field with wide-ranging interests: from fundamental structural aspects of naturally-occurring molecular entities to their effects on living organisms and extending to the study of chemically-mediated interactions within entire ecosystems.
 Despite the ambiguous definition of "natural" [@doi:10/bkfd8h], the basis of our definition of a NP as a chemical entity *found in* a living organism is predicated on the identification of the explicit relationship between a naturally-occurring chemical entity and its source organism.
-A third fundamental element of a structure-organism pair is a reference to the experimental evidence that establishes the linkages between them, and a future-oriented electronic NP resource should contain only fully-referenced structure-organism pairs.
+A third fundamental element of a structure-organism pair is a reference to the experimental evidence that establishes the linkages between a chemical structure and a biologicl organism and a future-oriented electronic NP resource should contain only fully-referenced structure-organism pairs.

 Reliance on data from the NP literature presents many challenges.
-The assembly and integration of NP occurrences into an inter-operative platform relies primarily on access to a heterogeneous set of spectral and structural databases (DB) whose content and maintenance status are critical factors in this dependency [@doi:10/gfwm27].
+The assembly and integration of NP occurrences into an inter-operative platform relies primarily on access to a heterogeneous set of databases (DB) whose content and maintenance status are critical factors in this dependency [@doi:10/gfwm27].
 A tertiary inter-operative NP platform is thus dependent on a secondary set of data that has been selectively annotated into a DB from primary literature sources.
-The experimental data itself reflects a complex process involving collection or sourcing of natural material (and establishment of its identity), a series of material transformation and separation steps, and ultimately the chemical or spectral elucidation of isolates.
+The experimental data itself reflects a complex process involving collection or sourcing of natural material (and establishment of its identity), a series of material transformation and separation steps and ultimately the chemical or spectral elucidation of isolates.
 The specter of human error and the potential for the introduction of biases are present at every phase of this journey.
 These include publication biases [@doi:10.1002/asi.22784], such as emphasis on novel and/or bioactive structures in the review process, or, in DB assembly stages, with selective focus on a specific compound class or a given taxonomic range, or disregard for annotation of other relevant evidence that may have been presented in primary sources.
-Temporal biases exist- a technological "state-of-the-art" when published can eventually be recast as anachronistic.
+Temporal biases also exist: a technological "state-of-the-art" when published can eventually be recast as anachronistic.

-The advancement of NP science has always relied on the development of new technologies.
+The advancement of NP research has always relied on the development of new technologies.
-In the past century alone, the rate at which unambiguous identification of new NP entities from biological matrices can be achieved has been reduced from years to days, and in the past few decades, the scale at which new NP discoveries are being reported has increased exponentially.
+In the past century alone, the rate at which unambiguous identification of new NP entities from biological matrices can be achieved has been reduced from years to days and in the past few decades, the scale at which new NP discoveries are being reported has increased exponentially.
-Without a means to access and process these disparate NP data points, information is fragmented, and scientific progress is impaired [@doi:10.1371/journal.pone.0118747].
+Without a means to access and process these disparate NP data points, information is fragmented and scientific progress is impaired [@doi:10.1371/journal.pone.0118747].
 To this extent, contemporary bioinformatic tools enable the (re-)interpretation and (re-)annotation of (existing) datasets documenting molecular aspects of biodiversity [@doi:10.1038/s41598-021-87796-6; @doi:10.1038/s41592-020-0916-7].

 While large, well-structured and freely accessible DB exist, they are often concerned primarily with chemical structures (e.g. [PubChem](https://pubchem.ncbi.nlm.nih.gov/) [@doi:10.1093/nar/gky1033], with over 100M entries) or biological organisms (e.g. [GBIF](https://www.gbif.org/) [@GBIFOrg2020], with over 1,400M entries), but scarce interlinkages limit their application for documentation of NP occurrence(s).